Novie McCabe

 Novie McCabe (born December 15, 2001) is an American cross-country skier.

 Career

 McCabe made her World Cup debut in November 2021, in Rukatunturi, Finland, finishing 61st in the classical sprint.
 Her best World Cup finish is seventh, in the 10 km mass start in Val di Fiemme, Italy, in January 2022.

 She represented the United States at the 2022 Winter Olympics in Beijing, China.
+In January 2026, she was again selected to represent the United States at the 2026 Winter Olympics in Milan, Italy.

 Personal life

 She is the daughter of former cross-country skier Laura McCabe.

 Her idol growing up was Swedish cross-country skier Charlotte Kalla.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).